sphinx-contrib/svgbob/CONTRIBUTING.md

 ### Type hints

-Python objects should be typed where applicable; the exception is the Rust compatibility layer, where it's acceptable that the `to_svg` function is not typed, since it's only used privately.
+Python objects should be typed where applicable.
+For the Rust code, an external type stub must be maintained; if the `to_svg` arguments are changed, or new arguments are added, make sure to update `_svgbob.pyi` as well.

 ### Interfacing with Rust